 Sara Johnson, ACSM-certified exercise physiologist and instructor of Fit4Mom in Madison, Wisconsin, says that the “afterburn” created by interval training can significantly boost fat burning for postpartum women.
 She also stresses that high-intensity training is great for building calorie-burning muscle mass.

 The boost in insulin sensitivity from interval training is especially key for a postpartum woman.
 It helps her shift from the decreased insulin sensitivity of pregnancy (to ensure the fetus gets enough nutrients) to a more normal response.
 The quicker her body returns to normal glucose tolerance, the more efficiently she’ll be able to lose body fat.
+Now that you know the benefits of interval training, try it out for yourself with the Aaptiv app.

 What Constitutes As Interval Training?